applicaster/developer.applicaster.com/book/plugins/general-abilities/video-content-download/ios/video-content-download-ios.md

 ##### General

-Downloading can be performed for 2 types of videos `m3u8`, `mp4`
-- being made by implementing the downloading mechanism introduced in iOS 10 (and improved in iOS 11)
+Zapp apps supports downloads of one of the following video container types:
+* Mpeg video files for progressive download - `mp4` video type
+* HLS using m3u8 manifests - `m3u8` video type
+	- The offline video caching is implemented using Apple's built in video caching capabilities introduces in iOS 10.
-- downloaded item (including its model, images, video) stored on device and can be presented on dedicated screen, played locally, or removed.
+	- The Downloaded item (including the relevant metadata such as the Atom model and images) is stored on the device and will be used for presenting in a downloaded content dedicated screen, played locally, and marking it for deletion.
 ***

 <a name="protocol-implementation" />